RaghavaAlajangi/DCscope/docs/sec_qg_lme4.rst

 =============================================
 Statistical significance testing (R and lme4)
 =============================================
-Since version 2.5.0, Shape-Out 2 allows you to quantify the statistical significance (p-value) when comparing two measurement groups.
+Since version 2.5.0, DCscope allows you to quantify the statistical significance (p-value) when comparing two measurement groups.
 For this to work, you need to have R installed (tested with
 `R 4.1.2 <https://cran.r-project.org>`_ ).
-The analysis uses linear mixed effects models (LMM) as described in :cite:`Herbig2018` and yields results identical to those obtained with Shape-Out 1.
+The analysis uses linear mixed effects models (LMM) as described in :cite:`Herbig2018` and yields results identical to those obtained with DCscope 1.

 The LMM analysis is performed using the lme4 R package and is based on the :ref:`implementation in dclab <dclab:sec_av_lme4>`